Gianluca Costantini: Courtroom Sketches from Ai Weiwei's Legal Battle Against Volkswagen

 Throughout 2019, during the legal proceedings involving Ai Weiwei and Skandinavisk Motor Co.
-A/S in Copenhagen, Gianluca Costantini assumed the role of a visual documentarian, capturing the events through his drawings.
+A/S in Copenhagen, Costantini assumed the role of a visual documentarian, capturing the events through his drawings.
 His involvement was directly solicited by Ai Weiwei, given that the proceedings were conducted behind closed doors, and it was deemed crucial to preserve an accurate visual record of what transpired.
 Costantini was thus invited to skillfully depict the developments in the legal process, contributing to the preservation of the memory of a significant chapter in the legal dispute between the Chinese artist and the Danish automotive company.

 Drawings for Mahsa Amini protests

 In 2022, Costantini began to document and visually represent the Iranian protests in response to the killing of the twenty-two-year-old Mahsa Amini, an event that shook the international community.
 His involvement in this cause was a response to human rights violations and injustices perpetrated by the Iranian regime.
 Over the following year, Costantini continued to dedicate his artistic talent to documenting the women's revolution in Iran and the capital executions promoted by the regime.

 Through his work, Costantini aimed to amplify the voices of Iran women and draw global attention to crucial issues related to freedom and human rights.
-Gianluca Costantini's drawings have become a visual testimony to the struggles and aspirations of the Iranian people for freedom and justice.
+Costantini's drawings have become a visual testimony to the struggles and aspirations of the Iranian people for freedom and justice.
 His works have been exhibited in many cities worldwide, including Paris, Milan, London, Berlin, Denver, Los Angeles, Vancouver, Fribourg, Tallinn, and Ottawa, reaching a broad international audience.

 Costantini's solo exhibition, titled "La strage dei fiori" (The Massacre of Flowers), garnered significant interest and provided the audience with an opportunity to reflect on the complex and often dramatic realities characterizing the situation in Iran.
 The banner with the message "Liberty for Women in Iran" was displayed in various municipal buildings in Italy, symbolizing the support and solidarity of numerous local communities for the cause of Iranian women's rights.

-In 2023, Jane Campion walked the red carpet at the Venice Film Festival wearing a drawing by Gianluca Costantini.
+In 2023, Jane Campion walked the red carpet at the Venice Film Festival wearing a drawing by Costantini.

 Publications

-Gianluca Costantini began publishing comics in 1993, starting with Italian magazines dedicated to comic publication.
+Costantini began publishing comics in 1993, starting with Italian magazines dedicated to comic publication.
 Over the years, he has created numerous graphic novels.